 There are several reasons why we chose to address these topics.
 First, what many parents believe are emergencies are, in fact, not.
 A simple disagreement with the other parent does not constitute an emergency.
 The Court will not consider the matter urgent unless there is truly a threat to the child’s well-being.
 Second, understanding the process for changing custody can help to ensure that things go smoothly.
 Third, discovery is crucial to accumulating evidence which will be needed in your case.
 Fourth, filing false claims of abuse or neglect can result in the other parent having grounds to modify custody.
 Finally, many parents err by calling CPS when the facts do not warrant it.

 One point we stressed through each of these articles is that you should contact an attorney before filing any requests with the Court.
 Counsel will help you to understand all of your options and will give you an honest assessment of your situation.
 Our Little Rock child custody lawyers are able to assist with such matters and they pride themselves on providing quality service.
 Contact us today to schedule an initial consultation.
-We also handle matters in Fayetteville, Fort Smith, Springdale, Jonesboro, North Little Rock, Conway, Rogers, Pine Bluff and throughout the rest Arkansas.
+We also handle matters in Fayetteville, Fort Smith, Springdale, Jonesboro, North Little Rock, Conway, Rogers, Pine Bluff and throughout the rest of Arkansas.